Towards AMS measurements of $^{91}$Nb, $^{94}$Nb and $^{93}$Mo produced in fusion environment: Methods

 From this point, the procedure resembles a conventional AMS measurement at VERA.
 The mass of the negative ions to be injected into the accelerator is selected by a 90° bending magnet (injection magnet); the ions are accelerated in the pelletron accelerator, with terminal voltages up to 3\,MV, where the stripping process destroys the molecular ions.
-The mass/charge ratio is selected using a 90° bending magnet (analyzer magnet) and a 90° electrostatic analyzer (ESA).
+The mass/charge ratio on the high-energy side is selected using a 90° bending magnet (analyzer magnet) and a 90° electrostatic analyzer (ESA).
 The ions from the radionuclide of interest are detected by a gas ionization chamber (GIC) and the current of the ions from, at least, one of its stable isotopes is measured in a Faraday cup (FC).
+A basic schematic of the setup used in the \textsuperscript{91,94}Nb and \textsuperscript{93}Mo measurements at VERA, is shown in \autoref{fig:2}.